Coronation Street: 1980s

 New soap operas began airing on British television in the 1980s, with Channel 4 launching Brookside in 1982 and the BBC debuting EastEnders in 1985.
 Both soaps presented a grittier, more contemporary view of British life, contrasting with Coronation Streets nostalgic tone.
-EastEnders regularly obtained higher viewing figures than Coronation Street due to its omnibus episodes shown at weekends.
+EastEnders regularly obtained higher viewing figures than Coronation Street owing to its omnibus episodes shown at weekends.
 Despite this, Coronation Street maintained strong ratings.

 Between 1988 and 1989, many aspects of the show were modernised by new producer David Liddiment.
 A new exterior set had been built in 1982, and in 1989 it was redeveloped to include new houses and shops.
-Production techniques were also changed with a new studio being built, and the inclusion of more location filming, which had moved exterior scenes from being shot on film to videotape in 1988.
-Due to new pressures, an introduction of the third weekly episode aired on 20 October 1989, to broadcast each Friday at 7:30 pm.
+Production techniques were also changed, with a new studio being built, and the inclusion of more location filming, which had moved exterior scenes from being shot on film to videotape in 1988.
+Owing to new pressures, a third weekly episode would be broadcast each Friday at 7:30 pm, with the first Friday episode broadcast on 20 October 1989.

 In 1988, Christopher Quinten, who had played Brian Tilsley since 1978, informed Granada of his intention to move to the United States to marry Leeza Gibbons and pursue an acting career in Los Angeles.
 Quinten sought assurances that his role would remain open for a potential return.
 However, producers decided that Tilsley would be killed off.
 Quinten was in Los Angeles when the decision was made and threatened to quit abruptly.
 Co-star Helen Worth convinced him to film his final scenes.
 Brian Tilsley's death, aired on 15 February 1989, depicted him being fatally stabbed while defending a young woman outside a nightclub.
 The storyline attracted viewer complaints, with Mary Whitehouse condemning the portrayal of violence.

 One of Coronation Street's most prominent storylines in the 1980s was the engagement and marriage of Ken Barlow and Deirdre Langton (Anne Kirkbride).
-In July 1981, their wedding was watched by more than 15 million viewers – more viewers than ITV's coverage of the wedding of Prince Charles and Lady Diana Spencer two days later.
+In July 1981, their wedding was watched by more than 15 million viewers.
 Deirdre Barlow's affair with Mike Baldwin (Johnny Briggs) in 1983, garnered significant media attention, and began an ongoing feud that followed between Ken Barlow and Mike Baldwin.